dewan-ahmed/harness-lab/README.md

 ### Create a GitSpace for VS Code Desktop

 1. Create a GitSpace for the `podinfo/master` branch and open it in VS Code Desktop.
+2. You will need to create a token and add it to the Gitness extension on VSCode.
+To do so, click **Admin** and then **+ New Token**.
-2. Build the binary for podinfo by running:
+3. Build the binary for podinfo by running:

    ```bash
    go build ./cmd/podinfo